Have you ever wondered if Sencha powder really kills cancer cells? Is the tea you are drinking a cancer-fighting tea?

 The words might have just slipped over your head—for me too.
 So, I requested Prof. Efferth’s help to understand, and here’s the explanation.
 Please brace yourself, as it is quite amazing.

 We talked about the uniqueness of each individual and disease.
-In the ideal world, it would be fabulous if you could determine which drug, which treatment would be the best for the patient.
+In the ideal world, it would be fabulous if you could determine which drug, and which treatment would be the best for the patient.
 This analysis is the foundation and beginning of the investigation.
 You determine the gene expression profile of the patient’s tumor.
 According to the expression profile, you can predict the responsiveness of cancer cells to the drug.

 Prof. Efferth says, “It is certainly a long way to go to reach this goal, but proof-of-principle experiments show that this may be generally possible in principle.
 And if this is possible for established cancer drugs, it should also be possible for cytotoxic natural products.”